VeriorPies/MineCloud/README.md

 ![ShortGif](https://i0.wp.com/www.printmag.com/wp-content/uploads/2021/02/4cbe8d_f1ed2800a49649848102c68fc5a66e53mv2.gif?fit=476%2C280&ssl=1)
 <p align="center">
-<b>// To do // A cool demo gif
+<b>// Enjoy your hassle free, almost free minecraft server with your friends on Discord - Owned and managed by your selves!
 </b>
 <br>
 </p>

+// Enjoy your Hassel free, almost free minecraft server with your friends on Discord - Owned and managed by your selves!

 ## Features
-1. Spin up your server with one Discord command
-2. Auto shut down
+1.
+2. // no maintainen cost, if you don't want to play it. just leave it there.
 ## How To Setup?
 If you prefer, we have a step-by-step video tutorial ↓
 [![IMAGE ALT TEXT HERE](https://img.youtube.com/vi/dQw4w9WgXcQ/0.jpg)](https://www.youtube.com/watch?v=dQw4w9WgXcQ)